djcarrad/MobilityApp/README.rst

 ===================================
 Python-based tool to analyse conductance vs gate voltage data and extract mobility and density.

-This application provides access to the methods described in this paper: EVENTUAL LINK
+This application provides access to the methods described in the manuscipt 'Measuring the density-dependent charge carrier mobility in two-terminal nanodevices' by C.E.N.
+Petersen, et al.

 In short; for any FET-like device, conductance, G, vs gate voltage, Vg, data can be transformed into mobility vs density data, assuming that scattering at low density is dominated by random impurities.